flyx/OpenGLAda/doc/GL.Objects.md

 ## Usage

-When you define a new variable holding an OpenGL object reference and do not initialize it, it automatically gets assigned a unique name from OpenGL.
-Don't worry - there will be no object created as long as you do not bind your object reference.

-**Important note:** At the time you declare a variable holding an object reference, you need to have an active OpenGL context.
-Otherwise, trying to create a unique name for this object reference will result in an OpenGL error.
-So you cannot declare your OpenGL objects at library level without initializing them.
+When you declare a new variable holding an OpenGL object reference, it will be uninitialized.
+Calling `Bind` with this reference will result in an exception.
+To initialize your reference, you have to call `Initialize_Id` on it.
+This will query an unused ID from OpenGL which will subsequently be used internally to refer to the OpenGL object.
+Some important notes on this:

+ * You cannot initialize the ID before creating an OpenGL context.
+This is the main reason why IDs are not automatically initialized when the reference is created - this would prevent you from declaring any object references at library level.
+ * You can check the status of an object reference at any time with the function `Initialized`.
+ * You can manually delete an object by calling `Delete_Id`.
+If you don't, the object will be automatically destroyed when the reference count of the object reaches 0.
+ * The actual OpenGL object will be created when you bind the reference to a target for the first time.

 To use the object, you have to bind it to a target and use the methods of this target to configure the currently bound object.
 The code might look like this: